AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 * **Goal:** Test and verify full network functionality.
 * **Process:**

 * 16th October - Setting up local users on my Windows hosts and Linux VMs.
 I realized I am missing one more Windows machine so tried installing another VM and got stuck in the loop of creating (and proving I'm not a robot) new Microsoft account.
 Bypassed the issue by disabling the internet connection (VM Settings  ->  Network  ->  Adapter  ->  Not Attached).
 Windows installed successfully with a local user.
-This lead to further issues such as the drivers not being installed (no sound, no full hd display option and not running smoothly).
+This led to further issues such as the drivers not being installed (no sound, no full hd display option and not running smoothly).
 I installed VirtualBox Guest Additions but it didn't seem to have fixed the issues.
 I updated the drivers manually, still no change, so I poceeded to check Windows Update and ran into another problem.
-Windows upade could not update my sistem because I'd allocated to little storage when I installed it (only 20 GB - beginner's mistake).
-This was fixed by adding more storage using CLI on my host machine and the `VBoxManage modifymedium command`.
+Windows update could not update my system because I'd allocated too little storage when I installed it (only 20 GB - beginner's mistake).
+This was fixed by adding more storage using the CLI on my host machine and the `VBoxManage modifymedium command`.
 I then extended the drive in my VM and ran the update.
 Issue persisted.
 I reinstalled Guest Additions, issue still unresolved.

-* 18th October

-After multiple failed attempts to sort the issues I decided to remove the machine and perform a clean install.
+* 18th October - After multiple failed attempts to sort the issues I decided to remove the machine and perform a clean install.
 Prior to installing, I configured the graphics adapter to VBoxSVGA, allocating 128mb of video memory, and enabling 3D Acceleration.
 I also made sure the audio controller was set to Inter HD Audio.
 After the installation, I noticed the sound issue was fixed, but the display issue persisted.
 I installed the Guest Additions, however,  the display still couldn’t be set to 1920x1080 Full HD.
 I then proceeded to forcing the resolution fix outside the VM using the command `VBoxManage controlvm "machinename" setvideomodehint 1920 1080 32` and the issue was finally resolved.

+* 19th October – Final user check and verification.
+All users on all machines have been added, PoLP applied, local security ensured using `net localgroup users [name] /delete` `net localgroup guests [name] /add`.
+Each user has their own IP address and they all ping the server 192.168.100.200.
+Along the way I realized I had only added 3 users to the server and actually need 4, so I added the last user and proceeded to full network functionality test.

+FINAL STEP – Full network functionality verification:

+1. Director can access the shared marketing file, read and write.
+2. Sales manager can access the shared marketing file, read and write.
+3. Finance manager cannot access the shared marketing file, he has access to the secure finance folder, no other users can access it.
+4. Designer had issues accessing the secure folder even though he was already in the g_marketing group.
+The issue was resolved by running `sudo smbpasswd –e u_designer` and got a message `Failed to find user u_designer in passdb backend`.
+Somehow, the user was added to the group, but his password was unknown to the Samba server.
+Issue resolved by running `sudo smbpasswd –a u_designer` and adding the password.
+Result: Designer can access the shared marketing folder.
+5. Remote access verified – OpenSSH installed on the server using `sudo apt update && sudo apt install openssh-server –y`, enabled using `sudo systemctl enable --now ssh`, ran `sudo systemctl status ssh` to verify it’s active.
+Sales manager remotely accessed the server using `ssh u_sales@192.168.100.200`.

-* **Result:**
+* **Result:** PROJECT COMPLETED SUCESSFULLY

+* **Project Success Summary (Leap Marketing Network)**

+1. Network Foundation (CompTIA Network+)
+    Static IP Configuration: Set a permanent address (192.168.100.200) for the server (SRV−01), ensuring stability.
+    Bridged Networking: Configured all VMs to operate as independent devices on the same physical network.
+    Connectivity: All four client devices successfully pinged and connected to the server.

+2. Service Deployment & Administration (CompTIA A+/Network+)
+    Web Services: Installed and verified Nginx, making the server publicly accessible via HTTP.
+    File Services: Installed, configured, and restarted the Samba service to facilitate cross-OS file sharing.
+    Remote Access: Installed and enabled the OpenSSH Server on SRV−01 and verified secure remote login from a Windows client.

+3. Security and Permissions (CompTIA Security+) Principle of Least Privilege (PoLP): Successfully implemented and verified the PoLP.
+    Local Security: Used net localgroup guests to set Windows client users as standard, low-privilege accounts.